Everchanging Times

 "Everchanging Times" is a song by American singer Siedah Garrett.
 It was written by Burt Bacharach, Bill Conti, and Carole Bayer Sager with Bacharach and Bayer producing the song along with David Foster for the 1987 romantic comedy film Baby Boom, directed by Charles Shyer.

 Charts

 Aretha Franklin version

-In 1992, the song was released as "Ever Changing Times" and was re-recorded by American recording artist Aretha Franklin for her thirty-sixth studio album What You See Is What You Sweat (1991) with Michael McDonald having featured vocals.
-The song served as the fourth single from the album.
+In 1991, the song was released as "Ever Changing Times" on Aretha Franklin's thirty-sixth studio album What You See Is What You Sweat.
+It was issued on cassette single the following January.
+Michael McDonald contributed the shadow vocals.
+The song served as the fourth single from the album, reaching the Top 20 of Billboard's Adult Contemporary and R&B surveys.
+This version was recorded at Detroit's United Sound Studios and written/produced by Burt Bacharach.